 Chengal Hill Retreat’s accommodations tend to get snapped up pretty fast, so here are my other recommendations to stay in Janda Baik :

-Rumahku Holidays – individual kampung styled chalets (can accommodates 4 people) starting from RM150.
+Rumahku Holidays – individual kampung-styled chalets (can accommodates 4 people) starting from RM150.
 It’s a very serene getaway as you will be in the jungle, relaxing away from TV and wifi.
 Remember to bring along some mosquito repellent and plenty of food to prepare (kitchen utensils are provided).
-Check for Rumahku Holidays’ availability.
+You will be IN the jungle.
+You can check for Rumahku Holidays’ availability at Agoda.com.

-Twinkle Villa – if you don’t fancy kampung house, then head on to Twinkle Villa which just opened in Dec 2016, offering 3 villas for rental in the prestige Tanarimba in Janda Baik.
+Twinkle Villa – if you don’t fancy kampung house, then you may try out Twinkle Villa, which just opened in Dec 2016.
+It offers 3 villas for rent, in the prestige Tanarimba in Janda Baik.

 (a) Chengal House with 4 rooms (fit 9 pax)